danielballan/personal-blog/content/posts/2019-07-01-sharing-jupyter-notebooks.md

 * Is the notebook being "published" for long-term reuse by many people (the Binder use case) or quickly transferred between a small number of people for short-term collaboration (the email use case)?
-* Is the unit being shared one notebook or a set of notebooks and associated data files?
+* Is the unit being shared just *one* notebook or a collection of notebooks?
+Are there additional files necessary to run them?
 * Does the notebook have specific or specialized resource requirements?

-For low-effort sharing between two users on the same JupyterHub, I propose [JupyterHub Share Link](https://github.com/danielballan/jupyterhub-share-link), which provides functionality similar to Google Docs' feature:
+For low-effort, short- term sharing between two users on the same JupyterHub, I have prototyped
+[JupyterHub Share Link](https://github.com/danielballan/jupyterhub-share-link),
+which provides functionality similar to Google Docs' feature:
 "Anyone with link can read" (and make a copy).
 By assuming that the users are